JaredMindlin/Interactive-Balance-Board-/README.md

 * API integration between the React frontend and the Node.js/Express backend.
 * Live updates to the backend state via Axios.

+**ESP32 Hardware Perception and Output**
+* Connected NeoPixel Strip and HC-SR01 ultrasonic distance sensors to the WSP32 Firebeetle using SPI and Arduino Libraries.
+The LED Strip reflects the distance detected by each distance sensor.

 **Wi-Fi/Bluetooth Integration: 🚧 In Progress**
 * Communication between the app and the ESP32 server for real-time hardware interaction.
 * Enable hardware-triggered events and feedback.